amateur80lvl/lxcex/book/ch5-desktop-environment.md

 environment variables to `.bashrc`.
 This means `WAYLAND_DISPLAY` will be hardcoded.
 Normally we should take it from the base system and pass to the container.
-There's a configuration directive `lxc.environment` which looks perfectly suited foor that, but unlike shells, if the variable does not exist, all `lxc-*` commands will fail to process the configuration.
+There's a configuration directive `lxc.environment` which looks perfectly suited for that, but unlike shells, if the variable does not exist, all `lxc-*` commands will fail to process the configuration.
 Here we go.